 However, it does matter when visiting a festival to take photos of your dog with the tulips.

 Weekends are always going to be way busier than week days.

 If you can, I highly suggest visiting tulip fields on weekdays with your dog.

-It will be easier to get a photo without other visters in it.
+It will be easier to get a photo without other visitors in it.

-There will also be less distractions for your dog, which means your dog is more likely to “stay” for a photo and be looking at the camera (you).
+There will also be less distractions for your dog, which means your dog is more likely to “stay” for a photo and look at the camera (you).